 What Are The Current Issues?

-- 64 policy statements designed to guide policy advocacy and legal action.
+- Statements designed to guide policy advocacy and legal action.
 Each statement includes background information, a statement of issues, the policy statement, its legislative history, and a list of references.
 Available?

 - NASW Advocacy.